sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/remote-linux.md

               host.name: dev-nvidia-01
               host.type: linux
     ```
-2. Then, we configure the SSL protocol
+2. Then, we configure the SSH protocol

     ```yaml
           protocols: